-July - 8 startups were accepted into the 2022 XLH Flint Accelerator.
+July - 8 startups were accepted into the 2023 XLerateHealth Flagship Accelerator Bootcamp.

 September - XLH was selected by the SBA as a Stage Two GAFC Catalyze awardee.
 This 7th SBA GAFC award will enable XLH to expand its current work, programming, and services in the Southeast IDeA State region to further build this historically underserved region’s “Innovation Ecosystem”.

 October - 9 innovators across the Southeast “XLerator Network” were selected to participate in